Budget Summary: Children's Initiatives Fund

 Current Funding and Programming

-These programs include child care assistance; home visits for parents and their newborns; parent/ caregiver education and resources to support their child’s development; and the recently added Dolly Parton’s Imagination Library, which provides free, age-appropriate books to children from birth to their 5th birthday.
+These programs include child care assistance; home visits for parents and their newborns; parent/ caregiver education and resources to support their child’s development; and the recently added Dolly Parton’s Imagination Library, which provides free, age-appropriate books to children from birth to their fifth birthday.

 Funding History and Complications